 On January 1, 2011, Alcoa adopted changes issued by the FASB to the classification of certain employee share-based payment awards.
-These changes clarify that there is not an indication of a condition that is other than market, performance, or service if an employee share-based payment award's exercise price is denominated in the currency of a market in which a substantial portion of the entity's equity securities trade and differs from the functional currency of the employer entity or payroll currency of the employee.
-An employee share-based payment award is required to be classified as a liability if the award does not contain a market, performance, or service condition.
-Prior to this guidance, the difference between the currency denomination of an employee share-based payment award's exercise price and the functional currency of the employer entity or payroll currency of the employee was not a factor considered by management when determining the proper classification of a share-based payment award.
+These changes clarify that there is not an indication of a condition that is other than market, performance, or service if an employee share-based payment award's exercise price is denominated in the currency of a market in which a substantial portion of the entity's equity securities trade and differs from the functional currency of the employee share-based payment award is required to be classified as a liability if the award does not contain a market, performance, or service condition.
+Prior to this guidance, the difference between the currency denomination of an employee share-based payment award's exercise price and the functional currency of the employer entity or payroll currency of the employee share-based payment award.
 The adoption of these changes had no impact on the Consolidated Financial Statements.